Author: William Williams

 To be given a contemporary design, the two buildings will be positioned at the sidewalk in an urban-oriented manner, and both will offer structured garage parking.
 The development will include a handful of surface parking spaces that will be concealed by the two buildings.

-Sharon Emerson Greaves, founder of Mt.
-Juliet-based Momentum Commercial Real Estate Services, is handling marketing, leasing and management for the owners.
+Sharon Emerson, founder of Nashville-based Momentum Commercial Real Estate Services, is handling marketing, leasing and management for the owners.
 She declined to offer information regarding possible future tenants.

-"Lindsey's Corner will offer strong access to downtown, Midtown and the interstate," Emerson Greaves said.
+"Lindsey's Corner will offer strong access to downtown, Midtown and the interstate," Sharon Emerson said.
 "Location is the key for all users as the site is minutes from hospitals and other medical facilities."

 Nashville-based Hayden Architecture and Interiors is handling design, with Mt.
 Juliet-based Fortis Constructors to serve as general contractor.